ibm-cloud-docs/direct-link/overview.md

 # Overview of Features

-The IBM Cloud Direct Link offerings provide connectivity from an external source into a customer's IBM Cloud private network.
+The {{site.data.keyword.cloud}} Direct Link offerings provide connectivity from an external source into a customer's IBM Cloud private network.
 Direct Link can be viewed as an alternative to a traditional site-to-site VPN solution, designed for customers that need more consistent, higher-throughput connectivity between a remote network and their IBM Cloud environments.
 Four types of connections are available:

  * **IBM Cloud Direct Link Exchange** lets customers leverage an Exchange provider to deliver connectivity to their IBM Cloud.
 An Exchange provider is a carrier or network provider that is already connected to the IBM Cloud network, using multi-tenant, high capacity links.
 Customers typically can purchase a virtual circuit at this provider, bringing connectivity at a reduced cost, because the physical connectivity from {{site.data.keyword.BluSoftlayer_notm}} to the Exchange provider is in place already, shared amongst other customers.